sharmithag/Basic-classical-CV-concepts/README.md

 # Classical_CV
-Classical implementation of CV concepts
+Classical implementation of CV concepts (from source) like Edge Detection, Template Matching

 All required input given in data folder